sdhanavath/jerseyswagger/jerseyswagger/src/main/java/edu/adias/jersey/swagger/model/jerseyswagger.md

-You need to complete the three steps in order to set up your jersey application with Swagger:
+You need to complete the four steps in order to set up your jersey application with Swagger:

 1. Create a Maven based Jersey2.0 Java EE Web Application